 National Bosses Day is always celebrated on October 16.
 If October 16, falls on a holiday, then Bosses Day is observed on the following working day.

-This year, the National Bosses Day 2020 will be celebrated on Wednesday, October 16th.
+This year, National Bosses Day will be celebrated on Saturday, October 16th.

-And the next year, the Bosses Day 2020 will be observed on, October 16th.
+And the next year, Bosses Day will be observed on, October 16th.

 FAQ: Is It Bosses Day or Boss’s Day?

 Bosses Day, Boss’s Day, Boss’ Day, Bossy Day – which word to use on October 16?
 Here’s the answer:

 - Hallmark, Wikipedia, the US Chamber of Commerce, Associate Press Style and Chicago Press Style – all spell it “Boss’s Day”, and claim that the possessive of “boss” is “boss’s.”

 - Bosses Day is also correct, especially if it’s a Day for (all) Bosses

 - Boss’ or Bosses’ Day is wrong.

 - If it is a celebration only for your boss, you could say it’s the Boss’s Day, and this does appear in dictionaries.